lammps/lammps/doc/src/Build_make.rst

-   make mac             # build serial LAMMPS on a Mac make mac_mpi         # build parallel LAMMPS on a Mac make intel_cpu       # build with the USER-INTEL package optimized for CPUs make knl             # build with the USER-INTEL package optimized for KNLs make opt             # build with the OPT package optimized for CPUs make omp             # build with the OPENMP package optimized for OpenMP make kokkos_omp      # build with the KOKKOS package for OpenMP
+   make mac             # build serial LAMMPS on a Mac make mac_mpi         # build parallel LAMMPS on a Mac make intel_cpu       # build with the INTEL package optimized for CPUs make knl             # build with the INTEL package optimized for KNLs make opt             # build with the OPT package optimized for CPUs make omp             # build with the OPENMP package optimized for OpenMP make kokkos_omp      # build with the KOKKOS package for OpenMP